 She recalls being taken by Khmer Rouge soldiers, hit in the head with a farming tool and thrown into a deep pit on top of a pile of bodies.
 But, unlike so many others, she lived to tell her story.

 From 1975 to 1979, Raet and the country of Cambodia lived in terror under the reign of the Khmer Rouge communist party and its leader, Pol Pot.
-Millions of Cambodian people were kicked out of their homes, forced to labor in rice fields without adequate food or rest and dragged to treacherous prisons where they were tortured and later executed.
+Millions of Cambodians were kicked out of their homes, forced to labor in rice fields without adequate food or rest and dragged to treacherous prisons where they were tortured and later executed.

 Those seen as potential threats, specifically educated people, were targeted: teachers, doctors, even those who wore glasses.
 Nearly two million Cambodian lives, one-fourth of the country’s population at that time, were destroyed.